JoJo Romero

-Joseph Abel "Jojo" Romero (born September 9, 1996) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
-He has previously played in MLB for the Philadelphia Phillies.
+Joseph Abel "Jojo" Romero (born September 9, 1996) is an American professional baseball pitcher for the Milwaukee Brewers of Major League Baseball (MLB).
+He has previously played in MLB for the Philadelphia Phillies and St. Louis Cardinals.
 Romero also represents the Mexico national baseball team.

 Early life

 Romero was born on September 9, 1996, in Camarillo, California, the eldest of three children.
 He cites his experience watching his father play in a Southern California baseball league as inspiring him to take up the sport.
 He is of Mexican descent, and got his nickname from his grandfather who couldn't pronounce his name in English.

 Baseball career

 Romero attended Oxnard High School in Oxnard, California.
 In 2013, as a junior, he went 10–2 with a 1.24 earned run average (ERA) along with batting .308.
 Romero then played college baseball at the University of Nevada and Yavapai College.

 Minor leagues

 Romero was drafted by the Philadelphia Phillies in the fourth round (107th pick overall) of the 2016 Major League Baseball draft.
 After signing, Romero made his professional debut with the Williamsport Crosscutters.
 He spent the whole season there, going 2–2 with a 2.56 ERA in ten games.

 In 2017, Romero played for the Lakewood BlueClaws and Clearwater Threshers.
 After posting a combined 10–3 (W–L) record, with a 2.16 ERA, and 128 strikeouts, he was named the Phillies’ minor league pitcher of the year.
 Showing a glimpse of Romero’s enormous promise, on May 10, 2017, he threw eight one-hit innings against the Greenville Drive, in a BlueClaws home victory at FirstEnergy Park.